M365 Changelog: Microsoft Teams: webinars plus new meeting registration options

 Additionally, users will be able to add registrations for meetings and webinars for people in your organization and outside of your organization.

 The registration feature will be on by default For everyone.
-In order to view who attended the webinars, Microsoft recommends setting the “AllowEngagementReport” policy to true.
+In order to view who attended the webinars, Microsoft recommended setting the “AllowEngagementReport” policy to true.

 Note: Microsoft will honor any existing meeting policies enabled within your organization: